-The BOP maintains inmate monies (Deposit Fund) while incarcerated.
+The BOP maintains inmates' monies (Deposit Fund) while incarcerated.
 The purpose of the Deposit Fund is to provide inmates the privilege of obtaining merchandise and services either not provided by the BOP or a different quality than that provided by the BOP.
 An inmate may use funds in their account to purchase items at the institution commissary, place funds on their inmate phone account, purchase TRU-Units for their TRULINCS account, or send funds by creating a BP-199.
 Inmates may not be in possession of cash at any time.
 Upon release, all Trust Fund accounts will be consolidated and placed on an Inmate Release Debit Card.

 Commissary and validation schedules are posted on the inmate bulletin boards.
-Funds are withdrawn after positive identification by commissary card or fingerprint identification.
+Funds are withdrawn after positive identification by inmate identification card or fingerprint identification.
+It is the inmate's responsibility to know the amount of money available in their account.
 Inmates may verify their account balances by utilizing the TRULINCS or the inmate telephone (118+PAC).
-Inmates must have their commissary card on a lanyard at all times for identification purposes.
+Inmates must have their identification card in their possession at all times for identification purposes.